giellalt/lang-olo/olo.md

 ## src-fst-morphology-root.lexc.md

-## The tags and root lexica of the morphological fst of Livvi
+## The tags and root lexica of the morphological fst of Livvi Karelian

 ### Multichar symbols